guilhemmarchand/trackme/docs/userguide.rst

 Manage custom rules
 ^^^^^^^^^^^^^^^^^^^

-Custom rules provides a workflow to handle any custom sourcetypes and event formats that would not be identified by TrackMe, by default there are no custom rules and the following screen would appear:
+Custom rules provides a workflow to handle any custom sourcetypes and event formats that would not be identified by TrackMe, or patterns that must not be matched, by default there are no custom rules and the following screen would appear:

 .. image:: img/first_steps/img_data_sampling_show_custom1.png
    :alt: img_data_sampling_show_custom1.png